Slaitroc/RicciPaoliGrisoni/RASD.md

 ## 1.1.1 Goals

-1. Companies would like to advertise the Internship they offer
+1. Companies would like to advertise the Internships they offer
 2. Students would like to autonomously candidate for available Internships
 3. Students would like to be Matched with Companies that offer Internships they might be interested in
 4. Companies would like to perform Interviews with Matched Students